samthor/dhost/README.md

 # Dependencies

-This package has just a handful of dependencies, none of which have further dependencies.
+This package has a handful of dependencies, none of which have further dependencies.

 Needed for the middleware only:

 * `he` escapes names in generated directory listing
 * `mime` guesses mime-types for the `Content-Type` header

+Included for module rewriting support:

 * `gumnut` for ESM rewriting support
 * `esm-resolve` for resolving imports
+* `async-transforms` for running rewriting in parallel on multiple threads

 Included for the CLI:

-* `bytes` displays nicely-formatted download sizes
+* `bytes` displays nicely-formatted file sizes
 * `colorette` for color output
 * `mri` parses command-line arguments